Debugging Rcpp with VSCode

 }

-In the innermost dictionary we will add the include paths for the R/Rcpp header files:
+In the innermost object we will add the include paths for the R/Rcpp header files:

 {